 WHAT TO DO FROM AMBLESIDE?

-Windermere Ferry – Jump on a ferry at the southern edge of Ambleside and cruise the lake.
+Windermere Ferry – Jump on a ferry at the southern edge of Ambleside and cruise the lake, taking in the beautiful scenery.

-Walk up Loughrigg – With great views over Ambleside.
-Loughrigg is one of the easiest mountains in the Lake District to climb with amazing views.
+Walk up Loughrigg – Loughrigg is one of the easiest mountains in the Lake District to climb, and it has amazing views over Ambleside.

 Literary exploration – Take the 555 or 599 bus to Rydal and Grasmere and explore the homes of Wordsworth and the stunning lakes nearby.